IanBrown050922/Spiral-Optimization/README.md

 Installation

-SPO requires only Python 3.6+ and NumPy.
+SPO requires only Python 3.6+ and NumPy (and Jupyter).

-Install NumPy with:
+Install with:
 pip install numpy
+pip install jupyter

 ------------------------------------------------------------